Breaking News Emails

 "You just can’t perform on that level and meet those audience demands without taking something, legal or illegal.”

-A law firm representing Prince's only full sibling, Tyka Nelson, said they had no comment on the medical examiner's report.
+A law firm representing Prince's only full sibling, Tyka Nelson, said it had no comment on the medical examiner's report.

 Dr. Mark Willenbring, who heads the Alltyr clinic in Minneapolis, said he's seen fentanyl abuse in his clients.